 I have made several posts about the Bengal cat and HCM.
 HCM is a heart disease (there are others such as DCM) that affects Bengal cats and other cat breeds such as the Maine Coon.
 It seems odd to me that a cat breed can have a marked predisposition to such a devastating disease, a killer.
 This can only be due to cat breeders getting it wrong.
-If I'm wrong tell me, please.
+If I'm wrong tell me, please - see Genetic Diseases in Purebred Cats.

 Anyway, here's more about this important subject.
 I have used the human heart as the illustration is available and the cat's heart is very similar.
 HCM means Hypertrophic Cardiomyopathy.
 In practical terms it means the thickening of the heart muscles.
 It is an inherited disease (a genetic disease) that affects many animals including humans, pigs, dogs.